Ryan Routh: Early life

-On April 2, 1991, Routh fought and chased 28-year-old Terrance Bryant (born October 28, 1962), a suspected rapist, around an office building.
-Bryant was also wanted for a string of burglaries, assaults and robberies in both Greensboro and out-of-state in New York.
-He was taken into custody later that evening and was sentenced the following year to life in prison in May 1992.
-For confronting the suspect, Routh was honored as a "super citizen" and awarded a "Law Enforcement Oscar" a few months after the chase by the Greensboro chapter of the International Union of Police Associations.
+On April 2, 1991, Routh chased Terrance Bryant, a suspected rapist, around an office building.
+Bryant was wanted for a string of burglaries, assaults and robberies in both Greensboro and New York.
+Bryant was arrested that evening and is serving a life sentence.
+For confronting Bryant, Routh was honored as a "super citizen" and awarded a "Law Enforcement Oscar" by the Greensboro chapter of the International Union of Police Associations.